Renormalization: Ultraviolet divergences

+Infrared divergences

-The second class of divergence called an infrared divergence, is due to massless particles, like the photon.
+The second class of divergence called an infrared divergence.
 Every process involving charged particles emits infinitely many coherent photons of infinite wavelength, and the amplitude for emitting any finite number of photons is zero.
-For photons, these divergences are well understood.
-For example, at the 1-loop order, the vertex function has both ultraviolet and infrared divergences.
+For example, at the one-loop order, the vertex function has both ultraviolet and infrared divergences.
 In contrast to the ultraviolet divergence, the infrared divergence does not require the renormalization of a parameter in the theory involved.
 The infrared divergence of the vertex diagram is removed by including a diagram similar to the vertex diagram with the following important difference: the photon connecting the two legs of the electron is cut and replaced by two on-shell (i.e. real) photons whose wavelengths tend to infinity; this diagram is equivalent to the bremsstrahlung process.
 This additional diagram must be included because there is no physical way to distinguish a zero-energy photon flowing through a loop as in the vertex diagram and zero-energy photons emitted through bremsstrahlung.
-From a mathematical point of view, the IR divergences can be regularized by assuming fractional differentiation w.r.t. a parameter, for example:
+From a mathematical point of view, the IR divergences can be regularized by assuming fractional differentiation with respect to a parameter, for example: